-Windows 11 is out now, and Microsoft will be rolling out free upgrade offers to existing Windows 10 users through mid-2022 — assuming you have the right hardware for the job, that is.
+Windows 11 is out right now and available as a free upgrade from Windows 10 — assuming you have the right hardware for the job, that is.
 That’s right, Windows 11 does have some minimum system requirements.

 So if your machine doesn’t have all the right hardware, you’re going to be stuck with plain-old Windows 10 for the foreseeable future.
 In case you are wondering whether your machine has what it takes, here’s how you can check.